CPC(LEGAL) - OFFICE MANAGEMENT: RECORDS MANAGEMENT

-- The record is listed on a records control schedule filed with TSLAC and either its retention period has expired or it has been microfilmed or electronically stored in accordance with legal requirements;
+- The record is listed on a valid records control schedule and either its retention period has expired or it has been microfilmed or electronically stored in accordance with legal requirements;

 - The record appears on a list of obsolete records as provided by Local Government Code 203.044;

 - A court issues an expunction order for the destruction or obliteration of the records, pursuant to state law; and

 - The records are defined as exempt from scheduling or filing requirements or listed as exempt in a records retention schedule issued by TSLAC.